 We even had a chance to experience this falls in other ways including a top-down view taking in both the falls and its sourcing lake all downslope of the imposing Mt Nantai.

 And as you can in the photo, a bright rainbow arcing across the waterfall’s base further blessed our magical visit the first time around (though it still retained its charm on our second visit)!

 Thus, we had no problems putting this basalt plunger high up on our list of Top 10 Best Japan Waterfalls!

 As the tallest permanent vertical waterfall in Japan at 133m, it also seemed to possess a sense of mysticism with its uniquely holy settings in the Kii Mountains (part of the Kumano Mountains).

 Indeed, such a juxtaposition of temples and gorgeous scenery compelled us to consider this our favorite Japanese waterfall at one point in the history of our Top 10 Best Japan Waterfalls List.

 Even when we came back a second time to test our impressions from our magical (but rushed) first visit, it was every bit as impressive as on our virgin visit.

 How many other waterfalls let you see it with a pagoda as well as from within a genuine old temple?

-Even the subtropical settings and laid back atmosphere on this side of the Kii-hanto made it easy for us to forget that we hadn’t even left the main island of Honshu!
+In addition to the mystical and nature vibes, the subtropical settings and laid back atmosphere on this side of the Kii-hanto made it easy for us to forget that we hadn’t even left the main island of Honshu!

-Nevertheless, this place left such a grand impression on us that we had to top our Top 10 Japan Waterfalls List with this spiritual experience.
+Nevertheless, this place left such a grand impression on us that we had to place it high up on our Top 10 Japan Waterfalls List with this spiritual experience.